eltos/PasteIntoFile/README.md

 In addition to the instructions given below, help is also available via [GitHub discussions](https://github.com/eltos/PasteIntoFile/discussions/categories/q-a).

 ### Paste clipboard contents
+If **clipboard patching** is enabled and Paste Into File runs in the system tray, the regular paste command and `CTRL`+`V` hotkey can be used.
-Run the program with the hotkey, from the file explorer context menu, the start menu or the command line.
+Otherwise (or if you want to use the features described below), run the program from the file explorer context menu, via the start menu, with the hotkey `WIN`+`ALT`+`V` (if enabled) or via command line.

-In **autosave mode**, the file will directly be created and selected for renaming.
+In **autosave mode**, the file to paste will directly be created and selected for renaming.
-Otherwise the dialog will prompt for filename and type.
+Otherwise, the dialog will prompt for filename and type.
 By holding `SHIFT` when the program starts, the autosave mode setting can be temporarily inverted (show the dialog even though autosave is enabled, or skip the dialog even though autosave is disabled).
+When running Paste Into File from the start menu, the dialog will always be shown.

 The **filename template** can be edited from the dialog or via command line.
 When holding `CTRL` while the program starts, the file will be saved to a subdirectory.